R-icntay/towards_dmri_hipct/README.md

 ## Overview

-We position Hierarchical Phase-Contrast Tomography (HiP-CT) as a transformative imaging modality for characterizing white matter fiber architectures in a manner that is complementary to diffusion MRI (dMRI).
+We position Hierarchical Phase-Contrast Tomography (HiP-CT) as a transformative imaging modality for characterizing white matterin a manner that is complementary to diffusion MRI (dMRI).
 The pipeline applies Structure Tensor Analysis (STA) to HiP-CT data to compute fiber Orientation Distribution Functions (fODFs) and perform tractography analogous to dMRI.
 By integrating high-resolution
 X-ray phase-contrast imaging with dMRI, this work paves the way for multi-modal, multi-scale studies of brain connectivity in health and disease.

 ## Pipeline